space-sh/space/doc/index.md

 ---
 # The Space Tool

-Here you will find the documentation for the SpaceGal Shell.
+Here you will find the documentation for the Space.sh.